Gotham Awards: Laura Dern And FilmNation’s Glen Basner Join IFP’s Tributes List

-The Independent Filmmaker Project (IFP), announced today that Academy Award-nominated and Emmy-winning actress Laura Dern will receive the Actress Tribute at the 2019 IFP Gotham Awards.
-Glen Basner, founder and CEO of FilmNation Entertainment, will receive the Industry Tribute .
+The Independent Filmmaker Project said Thursday that Laura Dern will receive the Actress Tribute at the 2019 IFP Gotham Awards.
+Glen Basner, founder and CEO of FilmNation Entertainment, will receive the Industry Tribute.

-This year’s ceremony is set for Monday, December 2, at Cipriani Wall Street, New York City.
+This year’s ceremony is set for December 2 at Cipriani Wall Street in New York City.

 “We are thrilled to be honoring the extraordinary talents of one of our most beloved actors, Laura Dern, with this year’s Actress Tribute,” said Jeff Sharp, Executive Director of IFP and the Made in NY Media Center.
 “From her early roles in Blue Velvet and Jurassic Park to her more recent performances in Big Little Lies, Little Women and Marriage Story, Laura transcends the screen and imbues each and every one of her characters with a deep intelligence and warmth.”